-Egyptian Blue Faience Shabti of Huy
+Egyptian Blue Faience Shabti: Huy

 An ancient Egyptian large blue faience shabti of Huy, the High Priest of Ptah.
 The bearded mummiform figure wears a broad collar and necklace, a wig with a side lock of hair, his crossed hands hold hoes.
-A vertical Hieroglyphic inscription is painted on the front reading, “The illuminated one, the Osiris, Director of Craftsmen, Sem Priest, Huy”
+A vertical Hieroglyphic inscription is painted on the front reading, “The illuminated one, the Osiris, Director of Craftsmen, Sem Priest, Huy.”

 New Kingdom, Ramesside Period,